algorithmiaio/dev-center/_pages/platform/secret-store.md

 The ability to use external secret providers is available to [Algorithmia Enterprise](/enterprise) users only.
 {: .notice-enterprise}

-If your organization uses an external vaulting system to manage secrets, storing these data within Algorithmia might not be suitable.
-Therefore, Algorithmia Enterprise's Secret Store enables cluster admins to connect Algorithmia to external vaulting systems such as Hashicorp Vault and Azure Key Vault, where secrets are managed and maintained by a DevOps team.
+If your organization uses an external vaulting system to manage secrets, storing your secrets within Algorithmia might not be suitable.
+Therefore, Algorithmia Enterprise's Secret Store enables cluster admins to [connect Algorithmia to external vaulting systems](https://training.algorithmia.com/exploring-the-admin-panel/842511#secret-provider-plugins) such as Hashicorp Vault and Azure Key Vault, where secrets are managed and maintained by a DevOps team.
 This helps Data Science teams access secrets in accordance to an organization's security and compliance standards.

 ## Managing Secret Store entries